Brodvd/Wargame/README.md

 ## 🎮 Gameplay

 - **Select a unit** by clicking on it.
-- Choose the action using the buttons that appear around the unit (Fire, Forward, Run, Ambush, Heal, Down).
+- Choose the action using the buttons that appear around the unit (Fire, Forward, Run, Ambush, Rally, Down).
 - Move units and attack enemies following the movement rules, line of sight, and weapon-target compatibility.
 - The team that eliminates all enemy units and reaches 1000 points wins.